Three-quarters of people nearing retirement don’t know what income they can expect once they stop working.

 And the same could be true of those who are saving through alternatives to pensions.

-So, however you're saving for retirement, here are five steps towards estimating your future income.
+However you're saving for retirement, here are five steps towards estimating your future income.

 Look up your most recent savings account and pension statements, as well as statements for other assets.